dliggat/dliggat.github.io/source/_posts/2013-12-15-canadian-housing-noting-for-posterity.markdown

 date: 2013-12-15 08:52
 comments: true
 categories: canada housing economics
+description: Noting for posterity the state of Canadian real estate.
 ---
 I'm posting the following chart from [BCA Research](http://blog.bcaresearch.com/canadian-housing-the-bubble-debate) not for the purposes of persuasion, but rather, for posterity.<!--more-->